October 1, 2021 | NEWS | By Michael Braithwaite | Photo by Anil Jergens

 High-top tables and chairs are littered throughout the main concourse, perched above the more traditional stadium seats surrounding the rink.
 Up another level, multiple suites and a press box look down upon the ice from an eagle-eye perspective.

 As architecturally impressive as this arena is, its creation and existence did not come without a price to the communities of both Colorado College and Colorado Springs.

-In the area where the complex now stands, there once stood B-Side Collective (a student-run music and art studio), administrative buildings, a beloved deli called Wooglins, and the CC Inn, which provided on-campus housing for students.
+In the area where the complex now stands, there once stood B-Side Collective (a student-run music and art studio), administrative buildings, the beloved Wooglins Deli, and the CC Inn, which provided on-campus housing for students.

 In addition, the initial announcement that CC hockey games would now be played on campus was not taken well by some members of the greater Colorado Springs community.
 Questions quickly arose regarding both stadium capacity and parking availability on game days.

-There were various community meetings which preceded the construction of the new arena.
-The parking problem was addressed with the construction of a new garage located adjacent to the complex.
+In the various community meetings which preceded the construction of the new arena, the parking problem was addressed with the construction of a new garage located adjacent to the complex.
 In addition, CC set up partnerships with various city parking lots on game days.

-While much of the public feedback was taken into account during the planning process, questions remain with regards to how many fans will be left out in the cold, should the maximum capacity of the arena be reached.
+While much of the public feedback was taken into account during the planning process, questions remain regarding to how many fans will be left out in the cold, should the maximum capacity of the arena be reached.

 According to Bailey, this seating limitation occurred not by fault, but by design.

 “In the past, everyone wanted to build the biggest environment possible,” Bailey said.
 “We don’t want to have a problem of [not filling seats].
 We want a tight, intimate type of thing.”